Droovian/qrcodegenerator/readme.md

 # QR Code Generator with Express

 This is a simple web application built using Express and the `qrcode` NPM package that allows users to convert a user-entered URL into a QR code.
-This project is a great introduction to using Express for web development and generating QR codes dynamically.
+This project is a great introduction to using Express for web development and generating QR codes dynamically...

 ## Features